JMDKC/jmdkc.github.io/_posts/2019-05-12-sironi-brun.md

 Sironi was celebrated enough in his home country during his lifetime to have been granted an extensive retrospective at the Venice Biennale, a year after his death in 1961.

-Whereas in these small rooms in Mayfair, the gallerist was surprised to see me visit.
-And it’s not likely I’ll see a retrospective of his in London again for many years.
+Whereas in these small rooms in an upper-floor private gallery in Mayfair, I got the definite impression that not many people are coming to see the show.
+The gallerist certainly seemed surprised to see me visit.
+Piles of a quite lavish exhibition catalogue lay on every available surface.

+It’s not likely I’ll see a retrospective of his in London again for many years, then.
 To which I feel an appropriately Sironi emotion: sadness.

 *Mario Sironi: Signs and Colours is at Brun Fine Art (London).
 8 March - 24 May 2019.*